 - Percentage of applicants admitted

-The lower the admit rate, the higher the yield, and the larger the percentage of aid based on need, the more likely the school is a seller.
-Sellers make up a fairly small number of four-year colleges and universities, less than 10 percent.
+The lower the admit rate and the lower the percentage of cost provided as merit aid, the more likely the school is a seller.
+Sellers make up a fairly small number of four-year colleges and universities, less than 5 percent.

 The vast majority of schools are buyers, meaning they admit a large percent of applicants, their yield rate is lower, and a higher percentage of the aid they offer is merit aid or non-need based aid.